ElektraInitiative/libelektra/doc/BUILDSERVER.md

 cleaning them out once the PRs are closed and a grace period has expired.

-Summarized libelektra's job purpose is to combine the where (our GIT repository), with a when (tracking changes via polling or webhooks) with a how (pointing to the Jenkinsfile + configuration).
+Summarized libelektra's job purpose is to combine the where (our Git repository), with a when (tracking changes via polling or webhooks) with a how (pointing to the Jenkinsfile + configuration).

 ### Jenkins Shared Library